Lecture Notes in Cosmology: Evolution on super-horizon scales

-As already mentioned, we cannot use the above formulae for the case of greatest interest, which is for $w = -1$, i.e. the cosmological constant.
+As already mentioned, we cannot use the above formula for the case of greatest interest, which is for $w = -1$, i.e., the cosmological constant.
 In this case, we have to start directly from Eq.~\eqref{MukhanoveqPhi}.
-Since $P = -\rho$ and constant, then $P' = 0$ and thus $c_{\rm ad} = 0$.
+Since $P = -\rho$ is constant, then $P' = 0$, and thus $c_{\rm ad} = 0$.

 \hrulefill

 \begin{ex} Using Eq.~\eqref{LambdadominationmathcalH} into Eq.~\eqref{MukhanoveqPhi} with $c_{\rm ad} = 0$ and $\Gamma = 0$, show that:

 \end{ex}